rawadzaingit/ttg-react-interview/README.md

 #### 1. Add Task
 Implement the add task functionality which requires a form, the correponding action, and reducer functions.
 No backend is required for this app so keep the data in the app state for now.

-To get started, review the Todo module under views/Todo and add
+To get started, review the Todo module under views/Todo

 #### 2. Task List Component
 Add a list component to show added tasks